Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 Once the client has established the connection, it will be asked to choose a trainer name.
 This name will be unique.
 In case the name is already taken, the server will send and error.

-After that, the server will confirm the name and let the client go to the menu.
-They can either:
+After that, the server will confirm the name and let the client go through.
+The client can now either:

 - Start a new game
 - Join an existing game